google/zetasql/docs/one-pager.md

 SELECT * FROM T1
 ```

-The following query is disallowed because the self-reference in the
+The following recursive CTE is disallowed because the
-anchor subquery is allowed only in the recursive subquery.
+self-reference to `T1` is in the base term.
+Self references are only allowed in
+the iterative term.

 ```sql {.bad}
 WITH RECURSIVE